 Websites should not simply state that “cookies are used” and offer “OK” or “Close” buttons.
 Neither should they present pre-checked boxes accepting all cookies.
 These methods are no longer considered to meet the required standards.

 Essential and Non–Essential Cookies

 There is still some confusion over Google Analytics cookies.
 Under PECR, analytics cookies are considered non-essential so require specific consent.
-However, the upcoming ePrivacy regulation, which will replace PECR, is likely to say (in simple terms) that they do not require specific consent.
+However, the upcoming ePrivacy regulationA proposed regulation, currently under development, which will replace the ePrivacy Directive on which PECR is based., which will replace PECR, is likely to say (in simple terms) that they do not require specific consent.